-All the fun of the fair starts at midnight on Friday 10 August with a seriously stunning firework display from the port and continues for a full 8 days.
-For all the details plus some tips on making the most of Malaga Fair, check-out our dedicated blog post.
+All the fun of the fair starts at midnight on Wednesday 14 August with a seriously stunning firework display from the port and continues for a full 10 days.
+For all the details plus some tips on making the most of this big event, check-out our dedicated guide to Malaga Fair.

 For information on where to get the best view of the Malaga Fair fireworks, see below.